valentinhofmann/mfep/README.md

 ```
 @inproceedings{hofmann2020mfep,
-    title = "Predicting the Growth of Morphological Families from Social and Linguistic Factors",
+    title = {Predicting the Growth of Morphological Families from Social and Linguistic Factors},
     author = {Hofmann, Valentin  and Pierrehumbert, Janet  and Sch{\"u}tze, Hinrich},
-    booktitle = "Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics",
+    booktitle = {Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics},
-    pages = "7273--7283",
-	year = "2020"
+	year = {2020}
 }

 ```